 Cleaning Up Your Disorganized Warehouse

 Organization is key to becoming/sustaining a successful business.
 The warehouse should be considered the foundation to your business.
 If you’re currently operating a disorganized warehouse and need some help prioritizing your next steps, you’ve come to the right place.
-My suggestion is to start by making small changes, because I can assure you, you’ll see a big impact with an immediate return.
+Our suggestion is to start by making small changes that will make a big impact with an immediate return.
 So how do you get started on your warehouse organization journey?

 There are several warehouse organization ideas to review and consider, but they fall into three major categories.
 In no particular order: